mrajkarnikar/project_03/README.md

 ### Inference
 In the real world, models need to wrapped around an API so that it can be easily invoked.
-There is a lot that goes into building production quality apis.
-Data scientist should not have to worry about any of that and  creating an api should be super simple: one click deployment.
-All ml cloud platform provide that.
-They also provide logging/metrics/monitoring/infrastucture/autoscaling/serverless deployment
+There is a lot that goes into building production quality APIs.
+Data scientist should not have to worry about any of that and  creating an API should be simple: one click deployment.
+All ML cloud platform provide that.
+They also provide logging, metrics, monitoring, infrastucture, autoscaling, serverless deployment etc

 ### Model Monitoring
-Inference need to be monitored. if there is changes in data quality, or data itself changed, we might have to retrain the model.
+Inference need to be monitored.
+If there are changes in the data quality, or data itself changes, we might have to retrain the model.

 ### Explainable AI
 Explainable AI is used to describe an AI model, its expected impact and potential biases.
-As AI becomes more advanced, humans are challenged to comprehend and retrace how the algorithm came to a result.
+As AI becomes more advanced, it is challenging to comprehend and retrace how the algorithm came to a result.
 Explainable AI tries to solve this issue.

 ### Automl
 All the ml platform normally provide some kind of auto ml functionality which avoid a lot of work for data scientists.